3nrique0/transcriptomics_workshop/2_Intro_Bioinformatics/project_A/scripts/README.txt

-Some scripts have been brought from another project.
+A) Some scripts have been brought from another project.

 - Are all files regular scripts ?